M.S. in Childhood / Special Education

-The Master of Science program in Childhood / Special Education at the Esteves School of Education at The Sage Colleges provides prospective educators with certification in both Childhood Education and Special Education, enhancing candidates’ employability when seeking positions in elementary schools.
+The Master of Science program in Childhood / Special Education provides a dual certification, enhancing the prospective educator’s employability in elementary schools.

 All matriculated students complete a signed program schedule.
 Any change in stated coursework must receive written approval of the assigned faculty advisor.

 This program is designed for candidates who hold a bachelor’s degree with substantial preparation in liberal arts, but who have little or no background in professional education.
 The undergraduate preparation in liberal arts should represent the minimum requirements for undergraduate students in childhood education at Sage; deficiencies may be satisfied by coursework over and above the requirements of the approved program.

 Applicants for admission to the program must meet the general admission requirements for Sage Graduate School and must also meet the following specific requirements:

 - Hold a bachelor’s degree in a liberal arts or science area

 - Have a minimum cumulative GPA of 3.0

 - Provide scores from one of the following:

 - GRE** (Graduate Record Exam)